 Nearly 15 million people in the U.S. are morbidly obese.
-And as part of our commitment to transforming healthcare, the Center for Weight Management at Northside Hospital is dedicated to solving this medical condition.
+And as part of our commitment to transforming healthcare, the Northside Surgery & Weight Management is dedicated to solving this medical condition.
 We want to do everything we can to help as many community members as possible beat this life-threatening disease for good.

 While exercise and eating right are the best ways to lose weight, we know this doesn’t always work for individuals who are morbidly obese.
 In fact, this method is less than 5% successful for morbidly obese individuals.
 This is why bariatric surgery exists—to provide a safe, successful long-term way to help individuals lose weight and regain their health and overall quality of life.

 As with any surgery, there are always risks.
 The risks of bariatric surgery are low.
 In the past few years, the safety of bariatric surgery has made rapid progress.
 In fact, studies show that bariatric procedures are as safe as any medical procedure available.

 While complications can occur, the rate is less than 1%.
 Even the risk of death from bariatric surgery is extremely low at about 0.13%.

 With these small risks come great rewards from this life-changing surgery.
 Bariatric surgery can improve or resolve more than 30 obesity-related conditions, including:

 With counseling, support group attendance, exercise, a healthy diet and dedication to other physician-prescribed changes, patients will see remarkable changes in their lives and health.
 Typically, patients have maximum weight loss within one to two years after surgery and maintain a substantial weight loss, with improvements in obesity-related conditions, for years afterward.

 Long-term studies show that up to 10–14 years after surgery, patients maintained:7,8